jshuadvd/LongRoPE/README.md

 2. Implement a custom preprocess_data function if needed.
 3. Use the extend_context method with your custom data.

+Hyperparameter Tuning
+LongRoPE's performance can be sensitive to hyperparameters.
+Key parameters to tune include:

 ## Results

 My implementation of LongRoPE achieves the following results: